Healthdirect Free Australian health advice you can count on.

 • not looking after personal hygiene or other responsibilities

-• not performing as well at school or work
+• not doing as well as usual at school or work

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.